InternetMaximalism/intmax2-docs/developers-hub/intmax-client-sdk/client-sdk-reference.md

 **NOTE**: When there are no tokens available to claim, the error `No withdrawals to claim` occurs.

+## Technical Terms

+- **Nullifier**: A unique identifier used to prevent the same deposit/withdrawal from being used more than once.
+- **Salt**: A random value added during encryption or hashing to ensure different outputs from identical inputs.
+Used to conceal the recipient’s deposit address.
+- **Token index**: A numerical ID uniquely identifying tokens within the INTMAX network.

 ## Fee

 Please refer to the following for details about the fees.